The Stolen Bairn (Baby) ~ Fairy Tale Stories for Kids

-It was an odd sight that greeted the eyes of two tall, dark, sharp-eared fairies from the Sìdh.
-Under the bushes by the black cliffs they gazed upon a baby wrapped in its blankets mewing and cooing.
+It was an odd sight that greeted two tall, dark, sharp-eared fairies.
+There under the bushes by the cliffs, was a baby wrapped in its blankets mewing and cooing.
 Only his wee little face poked through, and not a soul nearby to claim him.

-“I would like such a bairn,” said one, arching her eyebrow.
+"I would like such a bairn," said one fairy, arching her eyebrow.

-“Aye,” said the other, looking around.
-“No one else is here.”
+"Aye," said the other, looking around.
+"No one is around to stop us."

-In an instant, the two women of the Sìdh snatched up the bundle in their claw-like arms and vanished.
+In an instant, the two fairies snatched up the bundle in their claw-like arms and vanished.

-Minutes later, sailing by the black cliffs, two fishermen noticed a figure of a fallen woman on the rocks, her golden locks hanging low.
+Just a few minutes later, sailing by the cliffs, two fishermen noticed the figure of a woman fallen on the rocks, her golden locks hanging low.

 "'Tis a lass!" said one.

-“Don’t even think of stopping for the girl,” said the other, turning the tiller away from the sharp, rocky cliffs.
-“Our boat will break to pieces!”
+"Don't even think of stopping," said the other, turning the tiller away from the sharp, rocky cliffs near the shore.
+"Our boat will break to pieces!"

-“But look – she’s like a fallen angel,” said the first.
-“We cannot go home & have our dinner knowing we left her behind!”
+"But look - she must be injured, or worse," said the first.
+"We can't go home & have our dinner knowing we left her behind!"

-So the two fishermen carefully anchored their boat on high waters by the cliffs and climbed up the rocks to the lass, lying still on the rocks.
+So the two fishermen carefully anchored their boat on the high, rocky waters by the cliffs and climbed up the rocks to the lass, lying still on the rocks.

 "Think she's still with us?"

-The women of the village nursed the stranger with tinctures of fern roots and violets steeped in whey.
+The women of the village nursed the stranger with teas of fern root and violets steeped in whey.
 At last, the lass opened her eyes.